openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

  * Multiply-Accumulate extensions, see :ref:`corev_multiply_accumulate`, invoked in the tool chain with ``-march=rv32i*_xcvmac``.
  * Single Instruction Multiple Data (aka SIMD) extensions, see :ref:`corev_simd`, invoked in the tool chain with ``-march=rv32i*_xcvsimd``.

+If not specified, all the operands are signed and immediate values are sign-extended.

 Additionally the event load instruction (**cv.elw**) is supported by setting ``PULP_CLUSTER`` == 1, see :ref:`corev_event_load`.
 This is a separate ISA extension, invoked in the tool chain with ``-march=rv32i*_xcvelw``.

-To use such instructions, you need to compile your SW with the CORE-V GCC or Clang/LLVM compiler.  **Note.** As of 31 January 2023, the compiler work is not complete.
-It is anticipated that GCC assembler and builtin function support will be complete by 31 March 2023 and Clang/LLVM assembler support by 30 June 2023, with builtin function support by 31 December 2023.
+To use such instructions, you need to compile your SW with the CORE-V GCC or Clang/LLVM compiler.

+**Note:** As of 31 January 2023, the compiler work is not complete.
+It is anticipated that GCC assembler and builtin function support will be complete by 31 March 2023.
-If not specified, all the operands are signed and immediate values are sign-extended.
+Clang/LLVM assembler will be supported by 30 June 2023, with builtin function support by 31 December 2023.

 .. _corev_load_store: